rixx/ramble/_posts/2020-03-07-antihabits.md

 for you.

 My brain abhors habits.
 Regularity seems like a tight leash, an unbearable imposition, to which I have a nearly physical reaction.
-I spent the last decade-and-then-some trying to overcome, circumvent, outsmart, or brutally suppress this aversion.
+I've been writing against [hyperbolic language](/2020/03/05/your-hyperbolic-language-weirds-me-out.html), so please believe me that this is not hyperbole.
+I spent the last decade-and-then-some trying to overcome, circumvent, outsmart, or brutally suppress my aversion towards habits.
 I generally subscribe to the belief that I'm not special (nor are you, sorry), so if many clever people have worked out that a principle is solid, I'll believe that there's something to it.

 Ten years should serve as proof enough that this approach won't work in its current form.
-Instead, I'll try to embrace my desire for change and adventure and not feeling like a dead husk.
+Instead, I'm currently trying to embrace my desire for change and adventure and not feeling like a dead husk.
 To this end, I've written a tiny tool called [antihabits](https://antihabits.rixx.de) (online at [antihabits.rixx.de](https://antihabits.rixx.de)).
 It's a website² that will take a list of tasks, either recurring ones or ones only valid for the current day, and shuffle them.

 …